StevenRasmussen/XrmTSToolkit/README.md

 * RevokeAccessRequest
 * RetrievePrincipleAccessRequest

+#### Other Organization Requests
+Any organization request not listed above can easily be implemented by inheriting from the 'ExecuteRequest' class.
+An example is shown below illustrating how the 'CreateRequest' is implemented.
+Additional requests may be added to the XrmTSToolkit as deemed necessary or perhaps a separate TypeScript file will be created that will contain additional organization requests.
+Please submit an issue on GitHub for consideration of another request to be added to the main library.

 #### Custom Actions
 You can execute your own custom actions very easily by following the example given below.

-#### Retrieve Metadat
+#### Retrieve Metadata
 XrmTSToolkit allows you To retrieve entity metadata from CRM.

-Other organization requests not listed can easily be implemented by inheriting from the 'ExecuteRequest' class.
-An example is shown below how the 'CreateRequest' is implemented so that you can create your own requests as needed.
-Additional requests may be added to the XrmTSToolkit as deemed necessary or perhaps a separate TypeScript file will be created that will contain additional organization requests.
-Please submit an issue on GitHub for consideration of another request to be added to the main library.

 ### REST methods
 XrmTSToolkit does not support the REST endpoint.
 This may be added in a future release.